cryptosharks131/lndg/systemd.md

 You will need to fill in the proper username below in the paths marked `<run_as_user>`.
 This assumes you have installed lndg on the home directory of the user.
 For example, user `mynode` will have a home directory of `/home/mynode/`.

 ## Backend Refreshes
-Create a simple bash file to call `jobs.py`, copying the contents below to the file.
+Create a simple bash file to call `jobs.py`, copying the contents below to the file and filling in your user.
 `nano /home/<run_as_user>/lndg/jobs.sh`
 ```
 #!/bin/bash

 /home/<run_as_user>/lndg/.venv/bin/python /home/<run_as_user>/lndg/jobs.py
 ```
-Create a service file for `jobs.py`, copying the contents below to the file and filling in the user you would like this to run under.
+Create a service file for `jobs.sh`, copying the contents below to the file and filling in the user you would like this to run under.
 `nano /etc/systemd/system/jobs-lndg.service`
 ```
 [Unit]